LezWatch/LezWatch/_writing/shows.md

 * __Season # Episode # “Episode Title”__ - Episode description.

 Do not worry about spoilers in this section.
 If someone's reading about notable queer episodes and timelines, they deserve what they get.
-If it's for a show like Lost Girl or The L Word then it's okay to just say 'all of them' but if there was a seminal episode that changed the world (like "The Puppy Episode") then that's what we want.
+If it's for a show like _Lost Girl_ or _The L Word_ then it's okay to just say 'all of them' but if there was a seminal episode that changed the world (like "The Puppy Episode" for _Ellen_) then that's what we want.